Amader Dadamoni

 Amader Dadamoni is an Indian Bengali language television drama series that premiered from 7 July 2025 on Zee Bangla.
-It is produced by Nilanjana Sharma's Nini Chini's Mamma's Production House and is the official remake of Tamil TV series Anna.
+It is produced by Nilanjana Sharma's Nini Chini's Mamma's Production House.
+It is the official remake of Tamil TV series Anna.
 The serial stars Pratik Sen in the titular role of Dadamoni with Anushkaa Chakraborty in the female lead.

 Plot

 Set against the backdrop of suburban Bengal, Amader Dadamoni centers around Someshwar Dutta, respectfully called Dadamoni, a principled and compassionate elder brother who has dedicated his entire life to raising his four younger siblings and his drunkard father.
 He embodies both the stern protector and affectionate caregiver—respected not just within his household but also in the wider community.

 Dadamoni while serving as emotional pillar and moral guide for his family, is also a person who is over-protective.
 His primary goal is to get his sisters married into caring families, not realising that the girls have their own dreams and aspirations in life.
 Despite personal setbacks, Dadamoni chooses to prioritize the well-being and dreams of his sisters above all else.
 His quiet sacrifices go unnoticed until the very foundation of the family is tested by external challenges, misunderstandings, and societal pressures.
 As the story unfolds, Dadamoni's unwavering values and silent strength become both his greatest asset and most painful burden.

 On the other hand, you have Parbati, who has become a doctor, but still shackled by the iron hand of her father, who believes that women do not have any other duty, but to serve their husband.
 The serial narrative navigates through these moral dilemmas, sibling conflicts, emotional moments, and heartfelt reconciliations—highlighting how love, forms the bedrock of every resilient family.